Indo-Pakistani Naval War of 1971: Ending

 After the successful operations by Indian Navy, India controlled the Persian Gulf and Pakistani oil route.
 The Pakistani Navy's main ships were either destroyed or forced to remain in port.
 A partial naval blockade was imposed by the Indian Navy on the port of Karachi and no merchant ship could approach Karachi.
 Shipping traffic to and from Karachi, Pakistan's only major port at that time, ceased.
 Within a few days after the attacks on Karachi, the Eastern fleet of Indian Navy had success over the Pakistani forces in East Pakistan.
 By the end of the war, the Indian Navy controlled the seas around both the wings of Pakistan.

 The War ended for both the fronts after the Instrument of Surrender of Pakistani forces stationed in East Pakistan was signed at Ramna Race Course in Dhaka at 16.31 IST on 16 December 1971, by Lieutenant General A. A. K. Niazi, Commander of Pakistani forces in East Pakistan and accepted by Lieutenant General Jagjit Singh Aurora, General Officer Commanding-in-chief of Eastern Command of the Indian Army.

 The Commander-in-Chief of the Indian Navy's Eastern Naval Command Vice Admiral Nilakanta Krishnan also received the Naval surrender from the Flag Officer East Pakistan Navy, Rear Admiral Mohammad Shariff.
 Sharif surrendered his TT pistol to Krishnan at 1631 hrs saying "Admiral Krishnan, Sir, soon I will be disarmed.
 Your Navy fought magnificently and had us cornered everywhere.
 There is no one I would like to surrender my arms to other than the Commander-in-Chief of the Eastern Fleet."
 The TT Pistol is still placed in a covered glass display at the Indian Military Academy's Museum.

 The damage inflicted on the Pakistani Navy stood at 7 gunboats, 1 minesweeper, 1 submarine, 2 destroyers, 3 patrol craft belonging to the coast guard, 18 cargo, supply and communication vessels, and large scale damage inflicted on the naval base and docks in the coastal town of Karachi.
-Three merchant navy ships – Anwar Baksh, Pasni and Madhumathi – and ten smaller vessels were captured.
+Three merchant navy ships – Anwarbaksh, Pasni and Madhumathi – and ten smaller vessels were captured.
 Around 1900 personnel were lost, while 1413 servicemen were captured by Indian forces in Dhaka.
 According to one Pakistan scholar, Tariq Ali, the Pakistan Navy lost a third of its force in the war.

+The damage inflicted on the Indian Navy stood at 1 frigate, 1 minesweeper, 3 patrol boat, 1 Navel Aircraft additionally 2 Mukti Bahini gunboats destroyed.

 Admiral Shariff wrote in a 2010 thesis that "the generals in Air Force and Army, were blaming each other for their failure whilst each of them projected them as hero of the war who fought well and inflicted heavy casualties on the advancing Indians".
 At the end, each general officers in the Air Force and Army placed General Niazi's incompetency and failure as responsible for causing the war, Sharif concluded.
 Sharif also noted that: